audit-labs-audits/telcoin-network/README.md

 # Telcoin Network
 Consensus layer (CL) is an implemntation of Narwhal and Bullshark.
-Execution layer (EL) is an implementation of rETH.
+Execution layer (EL) is an implementation of reth.

 Requires Rust 1.76